veda-consulting-company/uk.co.vedaconsulting.gotowebinar/README.md

 * After the successful authentication, list of upcoming webinars will be fetched and displayed on the screen.
 (Note : Firstname, lastname & email are the only fields that get pushed to webinar for now.
 Any webinars with additional mandatory fields will not be getting the participants added from CiviCRM).

-* After a successful authentication, a list of upcoming webinars will be fetched and displayed on the screen.
-(Note: First name, last name & email are the only fields that get pushed to the webinar for now.
-Webinars with additional mandatory fields will not get participants added from CiviCRM)

 ![Screenshot of integration options](images/setting-page-after-auth.jpg)

 ### Usage ###